Moon set, sunrise, chinook arch

 But, there are trade-offs…when the subject is low in the west, we are effectively shooting through a long horizontal column of fast moving air toward the mountains.
 Under a Chinook, that air can also be layered.

-The 150–600mm magnifies air movement
+The 150–600mm magnifies air movement, especially for the moon and sun

 The practical approach:

-• Shoot short bursts during totality.
+• Shoot short bursts during totality/moon-set.

 • Check sharpness before adjusting focus.